dhis2/app-platform/docs/scripts/publish.md

   --channel, -c   The channel to publish the app-version to  [default: "stable"] --baseUrl, -b   The base-url of the App Hub instance
                                              [default: "https://apps.dhis2.org"]
-  --minVersion    The minimum version of DHIS2 the app supports         [string] --maxVersion    The maximum version of DHIS2 the app supports         [string] --appId         Only used with --file option.
+  --minDHIS2Version    The minimum version of DHIS2 the app supports    [string] --maxDHIS2Version    The maximum version of DHIS2 the app supports    [string] --appId         Only used with --file option.
 The App Hub ID for the App to
                   publish to                                            [string]
   --file          Path to the file to upload.
 This skips automatic resolution of